 Enrolling Your Dependents

-Certain plans (medical, dental, vision, voluntary AD&D, supplemental dependent life insurance) allow you to cover your eligible dependents.
-In this event, if you are covered under a plan, you may also elect coverage for your spouse/LDA and your eligible dependent children.
+The medical, dental, vision, voluntary AD&D and supplemental dependent life insurance plans allow you to cover your eligible dependents.
+If you are eligible, and enroll in one of these plans, you may also elect coverage for your spouse/Legally Domiciled Adult (LDA) and your eligible dependent children.